glentner/CubicSplineLib/README.md

 The CubicSpline class is fully functional.
-A test program is available in *CubicSpineTest.cc*, the results of which I have plotted in *CubicSplineTest.pdf* using Python.
+A test program is available in *CubicSpineTest.cc*, the results of which I have plotted in *CubicSplineTest.png* using Python.

 ![example](CubicSplineTest.png "Results of CubicSplineTest")